 - a. it does not result in the amount of frontage for different uses within Arnold Primary Area or the Local Centres exceeding the following percentages; - 1.
 A2 15% - 2.
 A3 10% - 3.
 A4 10% - 4.
-A5 10% - 5.
-Other 10% - b. it does not result in an unacceptable grouping of non-A1 uses within Town or Local Centres; - c. it does not result in a significant proportion of Arnold Secondary Area being for non-main town centre uses: - d. it is of a high standard of design and does not adversely affect the Town or Local Centre by reason of its scale, bulk, form, layout or materials; - e. it would not result in the loss of buildings or other features, including open space, which make an important contribution to the appearance of the Town or Local Centre: - f. it would not cause a significant adverse impact on the amenity of nearby residents and occupiers; and - g. appropriate provision for parking is made.
+A5 10% (except in Arnold Primary Area, Calverton and Netherfield where the figure will be 5%) - 5.
+Other 10% - b. it does not result in an unacceptable grouping of non-A1 uses within Town or Local Centres; - c. it does not result in a significant proportion of Arnold Secondary Area being for non-main town centre uses; - d. it is of a high standard of design and does not adversely affect the Town or Local Centre by reason of its scale, bulk, form, layout or materials; - e. it would not result in the loss of buildings or other features, including open space, which make an important contribution to the appearance of the Town or Local Centre; - f. it would not cause a significant adverse impact on the amenity of nearby residents and occupiers; and - q. appropriate provision for parking is made.